 Main entrance of Former Hollywood Road Police Married Quarters

-Located at the slope of Aberdeen Street is the main entrance of the Former Hollywood Road Police Married Quarters.
-It was the main access of residents and had witnessed the growth of the police family community and the neighborhood through the years.
+Located on the slope of Aberdeen Street, the main entrance was the main access for past residents and witnessed the growth of the police family community and the neighborhood through the years.
 The planter curbs surrounding the tree near the entrance are constructed by stones excavated from the remains of the Central School.

 Underground Interpretation Area

 Underground Interpretation Area is formed by two of the longest foundation remains of the Central School.
 Six pieces of floor and fragment of building materials are displayed here.
 It provides the public an opportunity to appreciate the historical and architectural values of the remains.

 Granite steps and rubble retaining wall of the Central School

 The granite steps and the rubble retaining wall have existed since the opening of the Central School in 1889.
 The steps connected the quarter blocks and the former Central Junior Police Call Clubhouse.
 After revitalization, the steps maintained its original function to link the two platforms.
 Visitors can enjoy the scenery formed by the newly planted garden and old trees rooted at Hollywood Road.

 The two-storey recreational facility of the Former Police Married Quarters on Hollywood Road was subsequently converted into the Hollywood Road Police Primary School in 1950s then into the Central Junior Police Call Clubhouse in 1981.
 Today, it has been revitalized into a restaurant with its original designs intact, including the cantilevered balcony located on the first floor of the building and the canopy built over the main entrance.